ktool-dev/kotlin-gen/README.md

-# Kotlin Gen
+# KotlinGen

 A Kotlin Multiplatform code generation library for programmatically creating Kotlin source files.

 ## Overview

+For simple code generation cases, multi-line strings work really well.
+However, if you want to build more complex code, or have the ability to progressively and conditionally build the code, or make testing the code output easier, then KotlinGen can help.
 Kotlin Gen provides a type-safe API for generating Kotlin code.
 Instead of string concatenation or templates, you can build Kotlin declarations using a fluent API that ensures proper formatting, indentation, and syntax.

 ## Features